dmitriytat/jedi-validate/README.md

 ```

 ### ajax

-Via ajax option we can say how to send out form.
+The 'Ajax' property contains information on how you want the form to be sent.
-It can be ```null``` if we do not want to send form.
-Or it can be an object with send options;
+It can be ```null``` if you do not want to send the formm or it can be an object with send options.

 #### url
 default: ```null```
-But it will be changed by action form attribute or init options.
+This can be set from the form's 'action' attribute, or in the init options.

 #### enctype
 default: ```'application/x-www-form-urlencoded'```
-But it can be changed by enctype form attribute, or init options, or sendType.
+This can be changed by setting the 'enctype' form attribute, sendType, or in the init options.

 #### method
 default: ```'GET'```
-But it can be changed by method form attribute, or init options.
+This can be changed by the 'method' form attribute, or in the init options.

 ### sendType
 default: ```'serialize'```

-Now you can use 3 types of send data.
-It can be:
+You can encode and send the data in three different ways.
+Valid options are:

 * ```'formData'``` - send form as FormData. ```'Content-type'``` to ```'multipart/form-data'```
 * ```'json'``` - send form as JSON object.
 Set ```'Content-type'``` to ```'application/json; charset=utf-8'```
 * ```'serialize'``` - send form as regular request.
 Set ```'Content-type'``` to ```'application/x-www-form-urlencoded'```

-if you use formData, you can send file.
+Files can only be sent using 'formData' encoding.

 #### serialize